They sound the same, but their medical benefits aren’t. Wonder no more with these six key differences between Medisave and Medishield Life.

 Despite the extensive coverage regularly given to government policies, I was still surprised to learn so many new things when doing my research for a recently posted article on MediShield Life.

 In today’s related article, we’ll be taking a closer look at the differences between MediSave and MediShield Life – a topic that causes no little confusion among Singaporeans.
+It doesn't help that there are a ton of government schemes or programmes to keep up with, no matter how young or old you are.

 And if that includes you, don’t feel bad.
 After all, both schemes have similar names, and both concern medical and healthcare issues.
 However, the two have very different functions altogether, and teasing out how they piece together isn’t exactly a walk in the park.